 As far as HMRC are concerned R&D is all about taking a risk to overcome scientific or technical uncertainty for R&D tax relief.
 The successful outcome or commercial utilisation of the R&D is of no interest to them.

 R&D projects do not always fall conveniently in one financial year.
 You have to make a separate R&D tax credit adjustment for each tax year the project is active and incurring eligible R&D costs.
-HMRC allow you to re-state corporation tax via a CT600 for up to two calendar years from the end of your company’s accounting period.
+HMRC allow you to re-state corporation tax via a CT600 for up to 24 months from the end of your company’s accounting period.

 For a company making a loss a R&D claim will increase the loss.
 This can be carried back, carried forward or surrendered for a cash payment at the rate of 14.5% under the SME scheme.